SpindlySpider/UoP-AI-CW/nn/thoughts.md

 could optimize using less set of frames since A and B are the same

+---

+This line of thought was completely wrong, we need to produce a NN which takes a vector of size 24 and outputs a vector of size 24, what it does is up to us, but to me what makes the most sense is you put in a frame, and then GA, tries to workout what to do next. e.g. you put in frame 0 the prediction should be frame 1, you put in frame 50 and next frame should be frame 51.

 # Plan
 NN takes in a single pose and then predicts/ outputs the next pose in the sequence, we will train the NN on target sol